Sp3ctral/GFU-314-Env/README.md

 - Type `314dev` for the password
 - Congrats, you are now SSH'd into the development environment!

+## Teach_Yourself Database
+The teach_yourself database is already loaded and ready to go for you!
+You do not need to load the teach_yourself database.
+To access it, just type `psql teach_yourself` after logging into the image and your tables will already be set up.
+If you alter the tables, you can rebuild them by typing `\i populate.sql` OR if you delete the tables or malform them by accident, you can type `\i create.sql` then `\i populate.sql` right after to rebuild and re-populate the teach_yourself database!

 ## Questions?
 Feel free to email me at mhozi18@georgefox.edu and I will be happy to help out with any issue you have OR reach out to your professor!